olliegardner/seminar-roulette/timelog.md

 ### 10 Nov 2020

 - _4 hour_ Continued working on the implementation of the recommender system.
 This now uses live data instead of a fake ratings matrix.

+### 12 Nov 2020

+- _2 hour_ Conducted research into natural language processing and specifically the nltk Python package.
+- _2 hour_ Implemented I'm Feeling Hungry feature.

+### 13 Nov 2020

+- _2 hour_ Continued improving the frontend of the system.
+- _1 hour_ Weekly meeting with Jeremy and wrote up the meeting minutes.